Skip to main content

 Can consumers verify GOTS?

-Yes — by license number at global-standard.org
+Yes — by license number at global-standards.org

 Can consumers verify GOLS?